Iraneus/betamedneed/_services/equipment.md

 weight: 6
 ---

-You can order **medical equipment and supplies** from certified distributors and manufacturers for permanent use or rent for temporary use when available.
+You can order **medical equipment and supplies** from certified distributors and manufacturers for permanent use or rent for temporary use.

 ![Medical Equipment](/images/illustrations/medical-products.webp)